The webOS TV UX checklist provides mandatory and recommended guidelines for webOS TV UX, which you should know about when developing webOS TV apps.

 Does the text have a minimum font size?

 We recommend using at least the following font size for texts.

 Can an app use the LG Virtual Keyboard?

 You can use LG Virtual Keyboard for user input on your app.
 LG Virtual Keyboard automatically comes from the bottom of the screen when users select input fields.
-For the detailed information on LG Virtual Keyboard, see Virtual Keyboard.
+For detailed information on LG Virtual Keyboard, see Virtual Keyboard.